 So how do cognitive Distortions affect our thinking when around manipulative people?
 How does this affect the narcissist?
 What can we do?

-Psychologist has identified at least 50 types of cognitive distortions; here are ten examples of how these could affect both the narcissists and our thinking.
+Psychologists have identified at least 50 types of cognitive distortions; here are ten examples of how these could affect both the narcissists and our thinking.

 1. Always being right.

-Being right to a narcissist is more important than others thoughts or feelings, that with their lack of Empathy, means for us going against what a narcissists truth is, can lead to devastating consequences for us, sometimes why when they are Gaslighting us they do it so well, as to them it is their reality and their truth, and they shall not be swayed.
+Being right to a narcissist is more important than others thoughts. feelings or opinions, that with their lack of Empathy, means for us going against what a narcissists truth is, can lead to devastating consequences for us, sometimes why when they are Gaslighting us they do it so well, as to them it is their reality and their truth, and they shall not be swayed.
 To most narcissistic people, “They didn’t say that.”
 And “That never happened.”
-To them “You are being sensitive.”
+To them, “You are being sensitive.”
 And “You are the one going crazy.”
 In their eyes and minds, it’s their truth, often why their Smear Campaigns are also done with such truth-telling lies.
-Yet because we are open to perceptions and opinions, we can understand people make mistakes, their gaslighting then makes us question ourself, blame ourself, and as we care for them, we then forgive them for their wrongdoings, why when we are walking on Eggshells doing as they please they can treat you so well, giving us that intermittent reinforcement, so when they treat us wrong, with their blame-shifting, we start to internalise and begin to blame ourselves, as reality is showing us how well they can treat us.
-Yet, the reality is also showing us just how wrong they treat us, however when we question them over something that we believe them to be wrong about.
+Yet because we are open to perceptions and opinions, we can understand people make mistakes, their gaslighting then makes us question ourselves, blame ourselves, and as we care for them, we then forgive them for their wrongdoings, why when we are walking on Eggshells doing as they please they can treat you so well, giving us that intermittent reinforcement, so when they treat us wrong, with their blame-shifting, we start to internalise and begin to blame ourselves, as reality is showing us how well they can treat us.
+Yet, the reality is also showing us just how wrong they treat us; however, when we question them over something that we believe them to be wrong about.
 They think they are right.
 They will go to great extremes to prove themselves right and prove us wrong—causing that Cognitive Dissonance within your mind over the mismatch of realities and beliefs that we are now living under the narcissist’s spell.

-As a narcissist is also most likely lacking in Cognitive Reflection skills, meaning once they’ve made their truth up, they can not look back and reflect, they’ve made their minds up that they are correct and all others are wrong.
-Narcissistic people continuously try to prove others wrong with various manipulation tactics, to a narcissist who always believes they are right, being wrong is unimaginable for them, they just can not and do not get it, they will go to extreme lengths just to prove they are right.
+As a narcissist is also most likely lacking in Cognitive Reflection skills, meaning once they’ve made their truth up, they can not look back and reflect; they’ve made their minds up that they are correct and all others are wrong.
+Narcissistic people continuously try to prove others wrong with various manipulation tactics.
+To a narcissist who always believes they are right, being wrong is unimaginable for them; they just can not and do not get it, they will go to extreme lengths just to prove they are right.
 Why there is simply no point explaining yourself or arguing with a narcissist, they simply can not and will not see your point of view.

 2 Negative filtering.